Posted on June 4, 2020 at 2:50 PM by Guest Author

 As an author, you know that generating interest in your work is key to increasing book sales.
 You need to demonstrate to people that your book is worth reading.

-A big part of that is learning how to get book reviews from those who have already read (and hopefully enjoyed) your book.
+This means you must learn how to get book reviews from those who have already read (and hopefully enjoyed) your book — and use them to your advantage.

-However, the fact is that reviews have a huge impact on whether someone will pick up your book or ignore it altogether.
+However, the fact is reviews play a big part in whether someone will pick up your book or ignore it altogether.

-Book reviews are important for a number of reasons.
-For example…
+Book reviews are important for several reasons.
+Here are just a few examples...

 They act as social proof.